 There is an ongoing battle about putting down the phones when drivers are driving the car, a state farm insurance company has reported that for this there is long road ahead.

-Few years ago using internet features on the phone that was not available but now all the phones are offering this has given the opportunity to people to access the internet through this feature’ so this feature has tempted people to not only text but also check other things by surfing on internet, he added.
+A few years ago using internet features on the phone that was not available but now all the phones are offering this has given the opportunity to people to access the internet through this feature’ so this feature has tempted people to not only text but also check other things by surfing on the internet, he added.

-State Farm says, that while driving 29 percent of drivers that are, they use internet and access it.
-And if it is to be compared, it will make 13% of people in 2009 who admitted that they surf internet and web when they are driving.
-Meantime, thirty six percent who texted admit the fact and this number has remained steady over the history of seven years.
+State Farm says, that while driving 29 percent of drivers that are, they use the internet and access it.
+And if it is to be compared, it will make 13% of people in 2009 who admitted that they surf the internet and the web when they are driving.
+Meantime, thirty-six percent who texted admit the fact and this number have remained steady over the history of seven years.

 It is worrisome to see these results as National Highway Traffic Safety Administration says,

 due to the distraction of driver last year 3,179 people in vehicle accident died .Among these victims who were died ,drivers were the mostly in large numbers themselves.

 Federal governments and states have been actively urging the drivers to put their phones away while they drive and to talk on phones while texting and holding it in the hand while driving is stating illegal in many states.
 But drivers are seeming to move away from these deadly habits.